ajmssc/cpp-ethereum/README.md

 Ubuntu 14.04.
 OpenCL only (for AMD cards)

-You might get an error regarding package libjson-rpc-cpp-dev.
-That package was renamed to libjson-rpc-cpp-dev in Ubuntu 15.10+.
+You might get an error regarding package `libjson-rpc-cpp-dev`.
+That package was renamed to `libjson-rpc-cpp-dev` in Ubuntu 15.10+.
+Just replace the package name in the `apt-get install ...` line.

 ```bash
 sudo apt-get update